mdeff/paper-cryoem-orientation-recovery/reviews.md

 We did evaluate our method on non-uniformly distributed viewing angles in Appendix B. Performance was barely affected.

 To what extent can we train on one noise level and test on another?
+As we don't know (yet) how to build NNs that are invariant to (specified) noise (and PSF), we need to resort to the brute-force trick of data augmentation.
+To generalize / best test on any noise level, the NN should be trained on a variety of noise models (and PSFs).
+Unlike transfer between proteins,
+We are confident the NN would be good at that, as it was able to abstract noise well in our experiments.

 TODO: SNR formula.
 We agree the current formulation can be confusing.
 We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance.